Skip Nav Destination

 Published: 01 December 2010

-... introducing democracy in Russia’s special circumstances. © 2010 The Regents of the University of California.
+... of introducing democracy in Russia’s special circumstances. © 2010 The Regents of the University of California.
 Published by Elsevier Science Ltd. All rights reserved.
 2010 The Regents of the University of California Democracy Democratization Privatization Constitution Russia Elections Legislature...

 Journal Articles